osV22/ejpt_notes/README.md

   - `netstat -ano` on windows
   - `netstat -tunp` on linux
   - `netstat -p tcp -p udp lsof -n -i4TCP -i4UDP on MacOS` (Yes, really typed like that...)

+#### Gateway, Subnet...etc
 - To identify a host, you need BOTH the IP Address AND the netmask to tap it's network
-- To get subnet size, take the netmask and convert it to binary...
+- To get subnet size/ CIDR, take the netmask and convert it to binary...
 Count how many "1" bits are in a row and that will be the total /19 or /24 ...

-#### Gateway, Subnet...etc
 - EX: `10.54.12.0/24` (10.54.12.0/255.255.255.0)
   - `255` in binary has 8 "1" bits.
 So if we do 2^8, we get the number of addresses at that subnet which is 256 addresses.
 -  `10.54.12.0` is the network address or `Gateway`/ router
 -  `10.54.12.255` is the `BROADCAST` address

 #### Routing
-- Default Address of `0.0.0.0` is used when the router recieves a packet whose destination is `UNKNOWN` network
+- Default Address of `0.0.0.0` is used when the router receives a packet whose destination is `UNKNOWN` network
 - Helpful Snippets:
   - `ip neighbour` (linux to get the ARP cache)
   - `arp -a` (linux + windows ARP table)